scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 {:numbered="false"}

 - Small clarifications and nits
-- Life of a SCION Data Packet: improve clarity if text and tables
+- Life of a SCION Data Packet: improve clarity in text and tables
 - Remove use of decimal notation in tables 3 and 4

 ## draft-dekater-scion-dataplane-07